silx-kit/fabio/doc/source/getting_started.rst

 file format automatically and deals with gzip and bzip2 compression transparently.
-Opening a file returns an object which stores the image in memory as a 2D NumPy array and the metadata, called header, in a python dictionary.
+Opening a file returns an object which stores the image in memory as a 2D NumPy array and the metadata, called header, in a Python dictionary.
 Beside the data and header attributes, some methods are provided for reading the previous or next image in a series of images as well as jumping to a specific file number.
 For the user,